CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ixgb.rst

 UDP Stress Test Dropped Packet Issue
 --------------------------------------
-Under small packets UDP stress test with 10GbE driver, the Linux system may drop UDP packets due to the fullness of socket buffers.
+Under small packets UDP stress test with 10GbE driver, the CQX96 system may drop UDP packets due to the fullness of socket buffers.
 You may want to change the driver's Flow Control variables to the minimum value for controlling packet reception.